IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

 pde = Inti.Helmholtz(; dim = 2, k)
 ```

-Next, we defined the geometry of the problem.
+Next, we generate the geometry of the problem.
 For this tutorial, we will
 manually create parametric curves representing the boundary of the domain using
 the [`parametric_curve`](@ref) function: